Aluminium Profiles in the Sign Industry: Technical Guide

 - Reduced installation time

-Coating Standards
+Coating Standards for Aluminium Profiles

 - BS EN 12206 – Powder coating of aluminium